A well-lit living room with tasteful grey furniture and green plants.

 • No more than one payment more than 30 days late within the past 12 months

 FHA Streamline Refinances also have a requirement surrounding net tangible benefit, which refers to the financial advantage gained by the borrower with a refinance.
-This means that for the FHA to approve the refinance, it needs to be quantifiably beneficial to you as the borrower.
+This means that for the FHA to approve the refinance, it must be quantifiably beneficial to you as the borrower.

 Pros Of An FHA Streamline Refinance